 Results

 A SILAC label-chase technique was used to study the turnover rate of the T. brucei bloodstream (BSF) and procyclic forms (PCF) proteomes (Figure 1).
 Triplicate biological replicates were analysed for both BSF and PCF cultures.
 For BSF parasites, cells were grown in parallel in heavy (H) and medium (M) L-Arg and L-Lys containing media.
 After 8 to 9 cell divisions, the steady-state medium-labelled parasites were placed in light (L) culture media and aliquots were taken at times of 0, 0.5, 1, 2, 4, 8, and 12 h and the cells lysed in an SDS-Tris buffer.
 Each time-point lysate was mixed 1:1 with corresponding heavy labelled lysate to provide an internal standard for normalization of synthesis and degradation data [16].
 Thus, the decrease of medium labelled peptides and increase of light labelled peptides relative to (constant) heavy labelled peptides over time were used to calculate rates of protein degradation and synthesis, respectively.
 Accurate cell counting was performed throughout the experiments to take into account changes in medium and light peptides relative to heavy peptides due to cell division during the chase period.
 Samples from each chase time-point were processed to tryptic peptides by FASP, separated into 10 sub-fractions by high-pH reversed phase HPLC and analysed by LC-MS/MS. The same experiments were performed for PCF cells except that chase-times of 0, 0.25, 0.5, 1, 2, 4, 8, 20 and 28 h were used.
 In both cases, tryptic peptides were quantified using MaxQuant as described before [4, 11, 13, 25] and processed with an in-house developed pipeline.
 The MaxQuant program detected 6456 and 6466 protein groups in the BSF and PCF samples, respectively.
 These were filtered to remove protein groups annotated as: Only identified by site, Reverse hits and Potential contaminants.
 Further, we removed protein groups identified with less than two unique peptides.
 We evaluated the reproducibility of the biological replicates by computing the Spearman correlation coefficient between each data point of the BSF (Figure 2A) and PCF (Figure 3A) time course experiments using the M/L ratio of the MaxQuant protein group output.
 As expected, data points closer in time have a higher Sperman correlation coefficient relative to data points distant in time, creating the diagonal pattern visualized in the heatmaps of Figure 2A and 3A.
 The Spearman correlation coefficient values between the time points of the 3 biological replicates is further visualized in Figure 2B for the BSF and Figure 3B for the PCF.
-From the filtered datasets, we extracted normalized degradation profiles for 6023 and 5895 protein groups in the BSF and PCF respectively as described in the Materials and Methods section.
+Finally, we extracted normalized degradation profiles for 6023 and 5895 protein groups in the BSF and PCF respectively as described in the Materials and Methods section.

 Comparison of protein turnover between BSF and PCF parasites